JGCRI/gcam-doc/dev-guide/analysis.md

 ---
 ## GCAM Ecosystem of Models and Tools

-The GCAM ecosystem of models and tools provides several options for interfacing with GCAM and run outputs.
-The following are a list of resources and tools with their descriptions and use cases created for the GCAM user community:
+The GCAM ecosystem of models and tools provides a suite of options for interfacing with GCAM inputs and outputs.
+The following are a list of models and tools created for the GCAM user community with their descriptions and location:

 ### Extraction and formatting